alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns the unit down vector.
+Returns the (0,1) vector.
+In Open Surge, the y-axis grows downwards.

 #### Vector2.left